kijanawoodard/Blog/src/Blog.Web/Content/posts/building-blog.markdown

 In order to get this structure to work, I had to [tweak the view engine][viewengine].
 It's shockingly straight forward.
 This is customized exactly to the needs of this project.

 ###Summary
 I'm pretty happy with this all in all.
+There's not a whole lot of code.
 The idea that I spent as much time working on the posts as on the blog engine tells me I'm on the right track.

 Tell me what you think.